jason-chao/app-store-query-cli/README.md

 - reviews: Retrieves a page of reviews for the app.
 - ratings: Retrieves the ratings for the app.

-See the documentation on [google-play-scraper](https://github.com/facundoolano/google-play-scraper) and [app-store-scraper](https://github.com/facundoolano/app-store-scraper) for the parameters available in each query method.
+See the documentation on [google-play-scraper](https://github.com/facundoolano/google-play-scraper) and [app-store-scraper](https://github.com/facundoolano/app-store-scraper) for the parameters for each query method.